 Tuck into kabsa;a biryani-like dish which the Saudis have claimed as their national dish.
 There’s also ghoozi; another rice dish where the star of the show is the tenderest lamb imaginable.
 And make sure to leave room for the venerable umm ali; the Arab world’s delicious equivalent of bread and butter pudding.

-Because one third of the population are expats, you can expect huge diversity in available cuisines; from every fast food chain known to mankind, to Indian, Chinese, Thai, Lebanese, Italian, and Mexican, wonderful seafood (on the coast), and steak.
-It’s important to note, however, that no alcohol or pork are served anywhere.
+Because one-third of the population are expats, you can expect huge diversity in available cuisines; from every fast-food chain known to mankind, to Indian, Chinese, Thai, Lebanese, Italian, and Mexican, wonderful seafood (on the coast), and steak.
+It’s important to note, however, that no alcohol or pork is served anywhere.

 Note that people, even families with kids, tend to eat late in Saudi Arabia.
-It is normal to sit down to a meal at 10pm midweek.
-Many cafes stay open until 2am and even later at weekends.
+It is normal to sit down for a meal at 10 pm midweek.
+Many cafes stay open until 2 am and even later at weekends.
 Note that restaurants and cafes shut their doors during prayer time; newcomers will have to wait outside until after prayers.
 If you’re inside you can stay, but service will only resume after prayer.
-Check out some of the best restaurants in Riyadh.

 Politics, government, and administration in Saudi Arabia

-Saudi Arabia is an absolute monarchy ruled by a Al Sa’ud family.
+Saudi Arabia is an absolute monarchy ruled by an Al Sa’ud family.
 Islamic Sharia law is the primary source of legislation.
 King Salman combines legislative, executive, and judicial functions.
-As Prime Minister he presides over the Council of Ministers, which is responsible for foreign and domestic policy, defence, finance, health, and education.
+As Prime Minister, he presides over the Council of Ministers, which is responsible for foreign and domestic policy, defense, finance, health, and education.